 About Quasispecies

 Although the term fitness has now been defined, the concept remains very abstract.
 What we’d really like to know is what factors affect fitness and how we can measure such factors.
 Just brainstorming, we can think of numerous factors that affect an organism’s fitness.
 For example, an organism’s size, ability to gather food, and ability to escape predators would all affect its fitness.
 In fact, practically all life processes affect fitness in some way.
-This makes fitness a horribly complex function of many parameters essentially impossible to quantify.
+This makes fitness a complex function of many parameters that is essentially impossible to quantify.
 Fortunately, one value does seem to encompass all of these components: replication rate.
 Replication rate is the rate at which an organism produces offspring (i.e. number of offspring per unit time).
 So, by definition it should be nearly synonymous with fitness, right?
 Many members of the evolutionary biology establishment believe so, and fitness has traditionally been equated with replication rate.

 However, some biologists, believe that fitness is not so simple.
 Eigen (see Eigen, 1971) developed a model called the quasispecies model.
 The theory introduces another component of fitness: robustness.
-While replication rate is a fairly obvious factor in fitness, robustness is subtler.
+While replication rate is anobvious factor in fitness, robustness is subtler.

 To understand robustness, let us revisit one of the implications of the definition for fitness: fitness is determined by the long-term success of an organism’s descendants.
-In asexual species, organisms reproduce by making copies of all of their genetic material and the splitting into two daughter organisms.
+In asexual species, organisms reproduce by making copies of all of their genetic material and then splitting into two daughter organisms.
 However, the offspring are not necessarily exact copies of the ancestor, for there is some finite probability of mutation in all real environments.

 All species have a genome, the set of all possible genes any member of the species may display.
 Furthermore, the genotype space of a species is the mathematical space of all possible combinations of the genes in a genome.
 The quasispecies model is based on the fact that only a small fraction of all possible organisms in genotype space are viable (able to reproduce).
 The viable organisms usually occur in clusters of highly similar organisms called quasispecies.
 Quasispecies usually have one peak consisting of organisms with high replication rates, and the replication rate of organisms not on the peak decreases with increased number of mutational steps away from the peak organisms.
 Robustness is a measure of how quickly the replication rate decreases as a function of distance from the peak organism.
 The less quickly replication rate declines, the more robust the cloud is.
 Graphically, more robust organisms reside in quasispecies that are fat and round and less robust organisms reside in quasispecies that are tall and skinny.
 Two examples of the replication rate peaks of quasispecies are shown in Figure 2.